stcarrez/ada-bfd/README.md

 sudo apt-get install binutils-dev
 ```

-On NetBSD 6.1, you need to install by using:
+On NetBSD 9.2, you need to install by using:

 ```
-sudo pkgin install binutils-2.26.1nb1 sudo pkgin install gettext-lib-0.19.8.1
+sudo pkg_add binutils
+sudo pkg_add gettext-lib
+sudo pkg_add libiberty
 ```